trinodb/trino/presto-docs/src/main/sphinx/connector/redshift.rst

 To add another catalog, simply add another properties file to ``etc/catalog`` with a different name, making sure it ends in ``.properties``.
-For example, if you name the property file ``sales.properties``, Presto creates a catalog named ``sales`` using the configured connector.
+For example, if you name the property file ``sales.properties``, Trino creates a catalog named ``sales`` using the configured connector.

 Querying Redshift